Protesting workers beaten at Chinese iPhone factory - KESQ

 AP Business Writers

-BEIJING (AP) — Police beat workers protesting conditions at the world’s biggest factory for the Apple iPhone, whose latest model is delayed because anti-COVID measures crimp China’s manufacturing of affordable high technology for the world.
+BEIJING (AP) — Police beat workers protesting over a pay dispute at the biggest factory for Apple’s iPhone, whose new model is delayed by controls imposed as China tries to contain a surge in COVID-19 cases.

-Foxconn, a contract assembler that makes the global smartphone industry possible, didn’t have enough workers to make the new iPhone 14.
-Around China, laborers are housed in “closed loops” of dorms isolated from the general population, making it harder to recruit the workers.

-China has waged the future of the world’s largest economy on contract manufacturing like Foxconn’s.
-It’s also betting on its ability to control COVID with some of the world’s strictest anti-virus controls.

-Those two wagers came into violent conflict Tuesday night in the in the central city of Zhengzhou.
+Foxconn, the biggest contract assembler of smartphones and other electronics, is struggling to fill orders for the iPhone 14 after thousands of employees walked away from the factory in the central city of Zhengzhou last month following complaints about unsafe working conditions.

+China’s status as an export powerhouse is based on factories such as Foxconn’s that assemble the world’s consumer electronics, toys and other goods.

+Foxconn offered higher pay to attract more workers to the Zhengzhou factory to assemble the iPhone 14, which sells starting at $799 in the United States.

+On Tuesday, a protest erupted after employees who had traveled long distances to take jobs at the factory complained that the company changed terms of their pay, according to an employee, Li Sanshan.
-To lure workers for the iPhone 14, which sells starting at $799 in the U.S., Foxconn announced enticements for Zhengzhou workers to come back, and to hire new ones.
-Li Sanshan, 28, said he quit a catering job when he saw an ad promising 25,000 yuan ($3,500) for two months of work.

-Foxconn does not release pay figures, but that package would be a roughly 50 percent increase over the top end of the pay range for big employers in the area.
+Li said he quit a catering job when he saw an advertisement promising 25,000 yuan ($3,500) for two months of work.
+That would be a significant hike over average pay for this type of work in the area.

 “Foxconn released very tempting recruiting offers, and workers from all parts of the country came, only to find they were being made fools of,” he said.

-Videos that people who took them said were filmed at the factory in the central city of Zhengzhou showed thousands of people in masks facing rows of police in white protective suits with plastic riot shields.
+Videos online showed thousands of people in masks facing rows of police in white protective suits with plastic riot shields.
 Police kicked and hit a protester with clubs after he grabbed a metal pole that had been used to strike him.
+People who shot the footage said it was filmed at the site.

+The protests in Zhengzhou come as the ruling Communist Party faces rising frustration about restrictions in areas across China that have closed shops and offices and confined millions of people to their homes.

+That has boiled over into protests in some cities.
+Videos on social media show residents tearing down barricades set up to enforce neighborhood closures.

 Other videos showed protesters spraying fire extinguishers toward police.